M4tt1-Coder/Website-Backend-API/README.md

 TODO - add Readme
-TODO - Need to create a .env-file -> add to readme installation part TODO - add comments to all controller functions
+TODO - add comments
 TODO - try using standard apis and plain SQL
+TODO - Rework uuid format checking for all controller functions -> just need to check if the returned string is empty TODO - Handle all error cases

 # GoLang - REST Backend API